Wenbobobo/Polybot/docs/technical-plan.md

 Data Ingestion
 - WS-first for real-time L2; REST for snapshots and resync.
+- WS client scaffold uses generic JSON messages for tests; Polymarket subscription semantics to be added when wiring live.
 - Snapshot→delta with monotonic seq; gap detection and partial resync.
 - Backpressure and batching; per-market freshness (age_ms) and health.